NABUligans/napa/README.md

 name: Sample Package                    # The human-readable name of the package
 description: |                          # A description of the package A sample package.
-author: Awesome Author                  # The author of the package, shout out to Gavin the creator of Ishkur CPM :)
+author: Awesome Author                  # The author of the packages
-version: 0.1.1                          # The version of the package, a number `sort ordeer` higher than the previous version
+version: 0.1.1                          # The version of the package, a number `sort order` higher than the previous version
 url: https://project/site               # A link to more information

 manifest:                               # The manifest lists programs, paks, sources, and storage files